 If an employee is injured at work due to a fault with a vehicle, this too could also be the responsibility of the employer.
-(That is, providing the employer failed to ensure adequate risk assessments were carried out.)
-Any responsibilities being neglected could lead to a personal injury claim.
+That is, providing the employer failed to ensure adequate risk assessments were carried out.
+Any responsibilities being neglected could lead to a personal injury compensation claim.

 Some working roles can involve tasks that require repetitive actions.
-In some instances, it is the responsibility of the employer to make sure workers are being properly rotated and/or rested to avoid RSI.
+In some instances, it is the responsibility of the employer to make sure workers are being properly rested to avoid repetitive strain injuries.

 The Manual Handling Operations Regulations 1992 contains detailed procedures that must be followed when engaging in manual handling.
 Manual handling and lifting heavy loads cannot always be avoided in certain roles.
 If an employee needs to engage in strenuous activities such as these, they should receive the proper training.

-An employee could be injured due to a lack of proper training.
+An employee could be injured due to inadequate training.
 As a result, it could lead to a claim being filed.